 All of the above forecast transactions hedged are expected to occur.
 In connection with these forward contracts the amount deferred in equity will be realized in the statement of comprehensive income when the hedged transaction has an impact on the result.

-The following amounts were recognized in the statement of comprehensive income for the financial years 2023 and 2022:
+The following amounts were recognised in the statement of comprehensive income for the financial years 2024 and 2023: